-EACH ADJUSTMENT OF NO MORE THAN ONE-QUARTER TURN SHOULD BE ALLOWED TO STABILIZE FOR FIVE MINUTES BEFORE MAKING ANY FURTHER ADJUSTMENTS ON EITHER HIGH- OR LOW-FIRE.
-MAKE SURE THE FLUE PRESSURE IS CORRECT BEFORE MAKING ANY CARBURETOR ADJUSTMENTS.
+\EACH ADJUSTMENT OF NO MORE THAN ONE-QUARTER TURN SHOULD BE ALLOWED TO STABILIZE FOR FIVE MINUTES BEFORE MAKING ANY FURTHER ADJUSTMENTS ON EITHER HIGH- OR LOW-FIRE.

+\MAKE SURE THE FLUE PRESSURE IS CORRECT BEFORE MAKING ANY CARBURETOR ADJUSTMENTS.

-IT IS IMPERATIVE THAT THE STOVE IS BURNING PROPERLY AS EX-PLAINED ABOVE.
+IT IS IMPERATIVE THAT THE STOVE IS BURNING PROPERLY AS EXPLAINED ABOVE.
 A POOR DRAFT OR POORLY ADJUSTED STOVE COULD CAUSE THE STOVE TO SOOT AND BUILD UP GASES INSIDE THAT COULD CAUSE THE STOVE TO GO OUT AND THEN RE-IGNITE ON ITS OWN.
 THESE FUEL RICH GASES CAN BE EXPLOSIVE.

-Should the fire go out for any reason, NEVER ATTEMPT TO LIGHT A HOT STOVE!
-Try to determine why the stove went out and then allow the stove time to cool for 30 minutes before re-starting following the lighting instructions in this manual.
-If you have any questions about the operation of your Oil Classic please check the trouble-shooting section of this manual or call your dealer.
+NEVER ATTEMPT TO LIGHT A HOT STOVE!
+If the stove goes out, try to determine why the stove went out and then allow the stove time to cool for 30 minutes before re-starting, following the lighting instructions in this manual.
+If you have any questions about the operation of your Oil Classic, please check the trouble-shooting section of this manual or call your dealer.